Chapter 3 : Rupture

 He plowed through the bad wrapping and unraveled the Chudley Cannon’s hat he’d been wanting for a while, along with a box of chocolates.
 He faked a look of disappointment.

 “I thought you were serious about the pygmy puff.”

 She took the hat and yanked it on his head, brushing his hair out of his eyes.
 Her hand lingered for a moment on his face.
 Hugo was weak and scrawny-looking, with large blue eyes and soft babyish features.
 He had long lashes, wild muddy curls like their mother, and a permanent expression of bewilderment etched on his face.
 Despite all that, there was a weighing sadness in his character—the countless pain potions, the bedridden lifetime, the ticking clock—that became prominent when he stopped smiling.
 Though her brother was good at pretending, for her sake.

 She would kiss his forehead and kiss his face countless times, and she would hold him tightly, and sometimes when she fell asleep next to him on the cot he could hear her wracking sobs, reliving their parents’ deaths.
 Her arm would circle around his waist tightly, squeezing him past the point of comfort, and she would make absurd promises about never letting anything happen to him.

-The problem with testing a concoction intended for revitalization was finding a dead test subject.
-Rose stood tentatively holding her wand toward a mass of abnormally large spiders, her face pinched from the heaviness of her conscience
+The problem with testing a concoction intended for revitalization was an obvious one: finding a dead test subject.
+Rose stood tentatively holding her wand toward a mass of abnormally large spiders, her face pinched.

 “I can’t, Al.”